Celebrate the Miracle of Israel!

 The context is provided a few verses later,

-“Hear the word of the Lord, O nations, and declare it in the isles afar off, and say, ‘He who scattered Israel will gather him, and keep him as a shepherd does his flock’” (v.10).
+“Hear the word of the Lord, O nations, and declare it in the isles afar off, and say, ‘He who scattered Israel will gather him [Jacob], and keep him as a shepherd does his flock’” (v.
+10).

 People of faith are explicitly instructed to declare to the world that God who scattered Israel in the Diaspora has an observable plan to bring them back to the land given to Abraham, Isaac and Jacob.
-We are witnesses of the preliminary stages of God’s promise to regather the Jewish people to their ancient homeland.
+We are witnesses of the preliminary stages of God’s promise to regather the Jewish people to their homeland, Israel.

 Some within the faith community are spiritually desensitized to the progression of God’s prophetic purposes and sadly have turned away from Israel and the veracity of the Bible.
 Biblically authentic Christians recognize the miracle of Israel’s rebirth as a fulfillment of the prophetic Word and respond in faith by standing in solidarity with the State of Israel and God’s Chosen People.

-Ezekiel prophesied that when Gentiles hallow—revere, respect and bless—the Jewish people, God would return them to their ancient homeland.
+Ezekiel prophesied that when Gentiles hallow—revere, respect and bless—the Jewish people, God would return them home.
 Are you familiar enough with God’s Word to grasp the significance of the times in which we live?